 Hola VPN has a free version that’s known for being unsafe to use.
 It’s a community-based P2P network instead of a secure server network, which means you share your IP with other users.
 It also lacks encryption and collects plenty of user data.
 I wondered if the same could be said for Hola VPN Premium, the paid service.

 After much testing, it’s safe to say that Hola VPN Premium isn’t much better.
-Paying for the VPN gets you slightly better encryption and unblocking abilities.
+Paying for the VPN gets you slightly better encryption and streaming abilities.
 However, its privacy policy raises alarm bells and it’s pretty expensive (a yearly subscription costs more than some of the best VPNs around, like ExpressVPN).
 Read on to find out why I think Hola VPN Premium is just as dangerous as its free version.

 Try Hola VPN Risk-Free >>